Almost cartoon-like in appearance, it’s impossible to resist a smile when you see the beautiful Australian snubfin dolphin.

 What is life like for Australian snubfin dolphins?

 Although many species of dolphins are known for their showmanship and bow-riding skills, Australian snubfin dolphins are a bit less extroverted when it comes to humans.
-Confident amongst themselves, they have been seen spyhopping, lobtailing, rolling sideways with flippers akimbo, leaping and splashing.
+Confident among themselves, they have been seen spyhopping, lobtailing, rolling sideways with flippers akimbo, leaping and splashing.
 But this doesn’t last for long in human company and, if startled, they can dive for long periods of time.

 What do Australian snubfin dolphins eat?

 Given their propensity for shallow, coastal waters, snubfin dolphins can feast on a variety of smaller fish species, cephalopods and shrimp.